BrenoHenrike/Skua/usage.md

     - this will be Empty as of Current (unless you have the `Cosmetics Plugin [Beta]` by Lord Exelot [CosmeticsPlugin](<https://drive.google.com/file/d/1scL9o5bgaQLNZe-dRwrZbS-LOKx4jKeR/view?usp=share_link>))

 10. `Auto`
-    - **Auto-Attack** will automatically attack any of the monster in the current cell.
+    - **Auto-Attack** will automatically attack any of the monsters in the current cell.
     - **Auto-Hunt** will automatically hunt the selected monster across the entire map.
-        - ***How to use:*** Click the monster in game to select it.
+        - ***How to use:*** Click the monster in-game to select it.
 Then start Auto-Hunt.
 The bot will jump across the map to kill all instances of your selected monster.
-If no monster is selected before starting Auto-Hunt, it will consider all monsters in your current cell as selected and will hunt all of those in stead.
+If no monster is selected before starting Auto-Hunt, it will consider all monsters in your current cell as selected and will hunt all of those instead.
     - **Class use mode** Press the refresh icon to reload the list of your class and skill mode to select.
 Then click "use select", and then hit either button to start.
 The Auto-Attack or Auto-Hunt will then use that skillset for its abilities.

 11. `Jump`
-    - Start by hitting `⟳` to get all cell and pads in the map.
+    - Start by hitting `⟳` to get all cells and pads in the map.
     - **Current** gets the current cell and pad you're in.
     - **Jump** Jumps to selected cell and pad.